Find Trade Colleges

 Miami, FL

-Florida State College at Jacksonville came in at #7 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in Florida ranking.
-Located in the city of Jacksonville, FSCJ is a public school with a very large student population.
+Florida State College at Jacksonville ranked #7 on this year’s Best Value Allied Health Professions Associate Degree Schools in Florida list.
+Located in the large city of Jacksonville, FSCJ is a public college with a fairly large student population.

-In-state tuition fees for undergraduate students at FSCJ are $2,657 per year.
-On average, allied health graduates from FSCJ take out $18,166 in student loans while working on their Associate Degree.
+The average tuition and fees for an in-state undergraduate at FSCJ are $2,657 a year.
+Allied Health majors at FSCJ take out an average of $18,305 in student loans while working on their Associate Degree.

 #8